nginx/unit-docs/source/configuration.rst

         :samp:`application`.

     * - :samp:`tls`
-      - SSL/TLS configuration.
-Set its only option, :samp:`certificate`, to
+      - SSL/TLS configuration object.
+Its only option, :samp:`certificate`,
-        enable secure communication via the listener.
-The value must reference a certificate chain that you have uploaded earlier.
-For details, see :ref:`configuration-ssl`.
+        enables secure communication via the listener; it must name a certificate chain that you have :ref:`configured <configuration-ssl>` earlier.

-In this example, requests received on port 8300 are sent to the :samp:`blogs`
+Here, local requests at port :samp:`8300` are passed to the :samp:`blogs` app;
-application:
+all requests at :samp:`8400` follow the :samp:`main` route:

 .. code-block:: json

     {
+        "127.0.0.1:8300": {
             "pass": "applications/blogs",
             "tls": {
                 "certificate": "blogs-cert"
+            }
+        },

+        "*:8400": {
+            "pass": "routes/main"
         }
     }

 .. _configuration-routes: